 Wells Fargo has a student credit card — but applying online is only available to people who already have an existing relationship (a checking account) with the bank.
 The card has a $0 annual fee, which we like a lot.
 If you pay your monthly cellphone bill with the card, you get free cellphone protection insurance, with generous coverage up to $600 per incident (subject to a $25 deductible and limited to $1,200 per year).
 There is a decent cash back intro bonus — you can earn 3% cash rewards on gas, grocery, and drugstore purchases for the first 6 months, 1% cash rewards on virtually all other purchases However, the rest of the card leaves us underwhelmed.
 A steep foreign transaction fee of 3% of each transaction converted to U.S. dollars makes traveling abroad more costly than it needs to be.
 A flat 1% cash back rate is very low.
 And with a 12.90% - 22.90% Variable APR, this is not a cheap way to borrow.
 The Wells Fargo Cash Back CollegeSM Card is featured as one of our recommendations for best student credit cards of September 2020.

-The information related to Wells Fargo Cash Back CollegeSM Card has been collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card prior to publication.
-Terms Apply.
+The information related to Wells Fargo Cash Back CollegeSM Card has been independently collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card prior to publication.

 In order to apply online, you need to be an existing Wells Fargo customer — which means you should have a checking account.
 (Note: If you have a Wells Fargo student checking account, you could probably get a much better deal somewhere else, especially from internet-only banks — you can find our list of the Best Online Checking Accounts here — which pay much higher interest rates and charge much lower fees than Wells Fargo.)